Felteng/f1-town-square/README.md

 - **Navigation**
     - Navbar with navigation links to the various pages on the site as well as the logo.

-    - Slightly different naviational links depending on whether the user is authenticated or not.
+    - Slightly different navigational links depending on whether the user is authenticated or not.

     - Current page is highlighted with a similar border layout found across many elements on the site.

-    - On mobile devices the navbar turns into a collapsable menu through the intuitive and familiar burger menu.
+    - On mobile devices the navbar turns into a collapsible menu through the intuitive and familiar burger menu.

     - Features a slightly mute text letting the user know if they're logged in and who they are logged in as.
         <details>